 - – Then brush with this baking soda toothpaste in the morning (after oil pulling).

 - – Then brush with The Bentonite Clay toothpaste in this blog at night

-- - Whiten teeth if desired with one of these options
+- – Whiten teeth is desired with one of these options

-- - And of course following a low sugar, low flour diet.
+- – Of course following a low sugar, low flour diet.